datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions

-Use `grep` and `wc` in a pipe to count how many records in `seasonal/spring.csv` are from July 2017.
+Use `grep` and `wc` in a pipe to count how many records in `seasonal/spring.csv` have dates in July 2017.
-(Use `grep` with a partial date to select the lines and `wc` with an appropriate flag to count.)
+(Use `grep` with a partial date to select the lines and `wc` with an appropriate flag to count.
+Remember, the two columns in the CSV file are `Date` and `Tooth`.)

 *** =solution
 ```{shell}